yuvolkotrub/yuriy_volkotrub.github.io/_research/research.md

 title: "Research"
 ---

+## AGH University of Kraków, Faculty of Physics and Applied Informatics
+- Teaching Assistant
+    - Tutor of exercise classes in Data Analysis for students in Technical Physics of the second cycle, AGH University of Kraków.

 ## Jagiellonian University, Faculty of Physics, Astronomy and Applied Computer Science
 - Workshop/Lab Instructor
     - Laboratory classes in the 1st Physics Laboratory (Spring/Summer 2019)